denisrize/SQE-Project/README.md

 This is a repository for assignment 3 of the Software Quality Engineering course at the [Ben-Gurion University](https://in.bgu.ac.il/), Israel.

 ## Assignment Description
-In this assignment, we tested an open-source software called [opencart](https://github.com/opencart/opencart).
+In this assignment, we tested an open-source software called [opencart](https://github.com/opencart/opencart) using Model Base testing with [Provengo](https://provengo.tech/) .

 OpenCart is a free open source ecommerce platform for online merchants.
 OpenCart provides a professional and reliable foundation from which to build a successful online store.
 ## Installation